 We’ve all done it.
 We’ve followed back an account on Facebook or Instagram and after time that follow back proves to be a very interesting ride indeed.
 Well Richard’s new virtual friend is Carly Strauss, amazing artist, teacher, apparel designer and consistent Instagrammer.
 Add her cameo appearance on Savannah Pope’s excellent Rock ‘n’ Roll No More music video and her educational merits and you’ve got a gorgeous human being on your hands.

 Carly’s artwork is really a firm favourite here at Record Box HQ.
-Carly’s artwork is also for sale!
-We’re still deciding here which to go for, go take a look yourself.
+Carly’s artwork is also for sale – check it out here.
+We’re still deciding here which to go for.
 It’s one of Carly’s pieces that is the featured image for this post.
 However, not all her work is of the same vein.
 In fact, her work is incredibly diverse.
 Shame she’s not a musician.
 Well she’s not admitted to being one anyhow.
 Carly very generously offered us an invite to her recent exhibition in Los Angeles but being UK based we couldn’t make it unfortunately.
 More’s the pity, we are massive fans of her work and relished the opportunity, however difficult it was.
 Thanks Carly.

 From the Bottom of the Record Box has a dedicated and passionate listenership globally and has outstripped our wildest expectations but we need to commit more time and energy to keep up with demand.
 This is far from a full-time occupation for either of us, we have jobs and families and bills the same as anyone and what started as a hobby now costs time and money we can no longer afford on our own.
 The podcast will always remain free of charge but for less than the cost of a cup of coffee each month your help as a patron can help us deliver extra content and keep the quality and integrity of the podcast long into the future.